 If you set the record straight, you quash misinformation about something by telling the truth.

-If you go on record about something, you say it publically and officially.
+If you go on record about something, you say it publicly and officially.
 (You can’t turn your back on such statement later.)

 If an event is the last straw, it is the last in a series of unpleasant or undesirable events that exceeds your limit of tolerance.